BastilleBSD/bastille/docs/chapters/subcommands/convert.rst

 convert
 =======

-Convert allows converting a thin jail to a thick jail.
+Convert a thin jail to a thick jail.

-It also allows converting a thick jail to a customized release.
+Convert a thick jail to a custom release.

-Converting a thin jail to a thick jail requires only the target jail.
+Converting a thin jail to a thick jail requires only the TARGET arg.

 .. code-block:: shell

   ishmael ~ # bastille convert azkaban

-Converting a thick jail to a custom release requires a target jail as well as custom release name.
+Converting a thick jail to a custom release requires the TARGET and RELEASE as args.

 .. code-block:: shell